ThranduilII/openwrt/README.md

 ## Download

+Check my X5000R branch for compiled images for the newest OpenWRT release.

 Built firmware images are available for many architectures and come with a package selection to be used as WiFi home router.
 To quickly find a factory image usable to migrate from a vendor stock firmware to OpenWrt, try the